prysmaticlabs/documentation/website/docs/advanced/builder.md

 Validator `proposer-settings` will need to be configured to set through one of the following ways to `register` the validator against the builder.
 Having your validator registered against the builder is a requirement for using custom builders.

 The builder can be configured through the `proposer-settings` in the following ways:
  - starting with the `--proposer-settings-file` flag providing it with an appropriate json or yaml file that includes builder settings.
-Guide and example on this configuration [here](../execution-node/fee-recipient.md#advanced-configure-mev-builder-and-gas-limit).
+Guide and example on this configuration can be found [here](../execution-node/fee-recipient.md#advanced-configure-mev-builder-and-gas-limit).
  - starting  with the `--proposer-settings-url` flag where the response includes the builder settings.
 Guide and example on this configuration can be found [here](../execution-node/fee-recipient.md#advanced-configure-mev-builder-and-gas-limit).
  - starting the validator client with  `--proposer-settings-file` or `--proposer-settings-url` flag with no builder settings but providing the `--enable-builder` flag instead
  - starting with the `--suggested-fee-recipient` and `--enable-builder` flags. **note:**  `--proposer-settings-file` or `--proposer-settings-url` flags with builder settings will override values provided from `--suggested-fee-recipient` and `--enable-builder`flags.